 We operate in a media, consumer and technology ecosystem that continues to evolve at a rapid pace.
-Media channels continue to fragment, and clients face an increasingly complex consumer environment.
-To stay ahead of these challenges and to achieve our objectives, we have made and continue to make investments in creative, strategic and technology talent in areas including commerce, fast-growth digital marketing channels, high-growth geographic regions and strategic world markets.
+To help our clients win in a data-led and digital first world, we have made and continue to make investments in strategic areas including digital commerce, retail media, artificial intelligence, audience resolution, and production across world markets.
 In addition, we consistently review opportunities within our Company to enhance our operations through acquisitions and strategic alliances and internal programs that encourage client-centric collaboration.
 As appropriate, we also develop relationships with technology and emerging media companies that are building leading-edge marketing tools that complement our agencies' skill sets and capabilities.